 First degree felonies are the most serious offenses and can result in a jail sentence of 3-6 years and up to $10,000 in fines.

-Burglaries under all other circumstances are classified as second-degree felonies.
-These crimes tend to be punished less harshly, but can still carry a jail sentence of 2-5 years and up to $10,000 in fines.
+Burglaries under all other circumstances are classified as second-degree felonies and should be taken seriously.
+These crimes tend to be punished less harshly, but Riverside burglary attorneys say it can still carry a jail sentence of 2-5 years and up to $10,000 in fines.
 In some cases, judges will consider felony probation.

 If you are accused of a robbery or burglary, speak to our Riverside robbery lawyers immediately to prepare a skilled defense.